yandex-cloud/docs/en/iam/security/index.md

 Yandex.Cloud users can only perform operations on resources that are allowed by the roles assigned to them.
 If the user has no roles assigned, all operations are forbidden.

-To allow access to the {{ iam-full-name }} service resources (service accounts and their access keys), assign appropriate roles to the user from the list below.
+To allow access to the Yandex Identity and Access Management service resources (service accounts and their access keys), assign appropriate roles to the user from the list below.
 You can assign a user a role for the service account, the folder hosting the account, or the entire cloud: access rights are inherited in Yandex Cloud.

 {% note info %}

-For more information about role inheritance, see [#T](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance) in the {{ resmgr-full-name }} documentation.
+For more information about role inheritance, see [#T](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance) in the Yandex Resource Manager documentation.

 {% endnote %}